MicrosoftDocs/azure-docs/articles/mobile-services-windows-store-dotnet-get-started-offline-data.md

 * Visual Studio 2013 running on Windows 8.1.
 * Completion of the [Get started with Mobile Services] or [Get Started with Data] tutorial.
-* Windows Azure Mobile Services SDK NuGet package version 1.3.0-alpha-140326
+* Windows Azure Mobile Services SDK NuGet package version 1.3.0-alpha
 * Windows Azure Mobile Services SQLite Store NuGet package 0.1.0-alpha
+* SQLite for Windows 8.1

 >[WACOM.NOTE] To complete this tutorial, you need a Windows Azure account.
 If you don't have an account, you can create a free trial account in just a couple of minutes.
 For details, see <a href="http://www.windowsazure.com/en-us/pricing/free-trial/?WT.mc_id=AE564AB28" target="_blank">Windows Azure Free Trial</a>.